slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

-- «What are there problems you've solved and how did you solve them?» (Elon Musk)
+- «What are there problems you’ve solved and how did you solve them?» (Elon Musk)
-- «What do you own and Why?» (Sandy Gottesman, investor)
+- «What do you own and why?» (Sandy Gottesman, investor)

 ### On asking for a raise